Introduction to Medical Textiles: Applications and Innovations in Healthcare

 Introduction:

-Medical textile is one of the best innovative subjects of the technical textile sector.
-Medical textile also known as bio-medical textiles which is actually the mixture of textile technology and medical science.
-The main purpose of medical textile is improved human health and wellness.
-Major functions of medical textiles are health care, hygiene, new fiber technology and artificial medical textile products.
-Medical textile is very important for human health therefore this sector is fastest growing sector in the textile industry.
-Today I am going to discuss about biomedical textile.
+Medical textiles are among the most innovative products of the technical textile sector.
+Medical textile, also known as bio-medical textiles which is actually a mixture of textile technology and medical science.
+The main purpose of medical textiles is to improve human health and wellness.
+The major functions of medical textiles are health care, hygiene, new fiber technology and artificial medical textile products.
+Medical textiles are very important for human health; therefore, this sector is the fastest growing sector in the textile industry.
+Today, I am going to discuss biomedical textiles.

 Types of Fabric Used in Medical Textile:

-Now-a-days different types of fabrics are used in medical textile.
-But mainly four types of fabrics are mostly used in medical textile.
+Nowadays, different types of fabrics are used in medical textiles.
+But mainly four types of fabrics are mostly used in medical textiles.
 There are-

 1. Woven